Maki-Daisuke/go-whole-in-one/README.md

 Then, you can call your command as follows:

 ```
-$ yourcmd sub
+$ yourcmd sub arg1 arg2
 ```

-It searches `yourcmd-sub` and runs it with consulting `PATH` env variable.
+It searches `yourcmd-sub` with consulting `PATH` environment variable and execute it passing rest of the arguments.

 License